Skip links

 For example, if we had a basketball you don't simply want to write orange ball, orange sports ball, Michael Jordan, LeBron James, NBA, you can simply say basketball or orange ball that is used in the sport of basketball.

-If the image aligns really well with your page content it should already relate well to the keywords really focusing then more on that instead of that specific keyword match
+If the image aligns really well with your page content it should already relate well to the keywords really focusing then more on that search intent instead of that specific keyword match

 Let's talk about a linked text or anchor text.